mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed an issue with the plugin ``/public`` handling for subpaths.
- - Fixed an issue where clicking **Pinned** on a post in the Threads view would result in the right-hand side being stuck in a loading state.
+ - Fixed an issue where selecting **Pinned** on a post in the Threads view would result in the right-hand side being stuck in a loading state.

 ### Known Issues
  - The message box flashes controls while typing in the right-hand side [MM-49266](https://mattermost.atlassian.net/browse/MM-49266).